401ode/tools/tips-tricks.md

 - `ls -a` will show all files, including the hidden ones.
 - `ls -l` will show detailed information about the files, like when it was last modified, who owns it, what permissions it has, etc.
 - `ls -lh` will show the filesizes of the file in a human-readable format, like 1.2MB, 3.7K, etc.
-- 'ls -lah' will do all three, of course.
+- `ls -lah` will do all three, of course.

 Not surprisingly, `find` is the most powerful command to find stuff in Linux.
 Good things to remember:
 - `find . -type d` - looks in the current directory ( represented by `.`) and finds things of type `d`, which are directories.